PointConvFormer: Revenge of the Point-based Convolution

 \subsection{CNN Generalization Theory and The PointConvFormer Layer}

-We are interested to adopt the strengths of attention-based models, while exploring the design space where we still preserve some of the benefits of convolution and explore the possibility of having negative weights.
+We are interested in adopting the strengths of attention-based models, while still preserve some of the benefits of convolution and explore the possibility of having negative weights.
 To this end, we first look at theoretical insights in terms of which architecture would generalize well.
 We note the following bound proved in~\cite{li2016filter}:

 where $\hat{G}_N(F)$ is the empirical Gaussian complexity on the function class $F$: a one-layer CNN followed by a fully-connected layer, and $C$ is a constant.
 A \textit{smaller} Gaussian complexity leads to better generalization~\cite{bartlett2002rademacher}.
-To minimize the Gaussian complexity bound in eq. (\ref{eqn:gaussian_complexity}), it can be seen that one should select points that has high feature correlation to belong to the same neighborhood.
+To minimize the bound in Eq.~(\ref{eqn:gaussian_complexity}), one should select points that has high feature correlation to belong to the same neighborhood.
 In images, nearby pixels usually have the highest color correlation~\cite{li2016filter}, hence conventional CNNs achieve better generalization by choosing a small local neighborhood (e.g. $3\times 3$).
-In 3D point clouds, as mentioned in the introduction, our problem is that noisy points can be included in the kNN neighborhood, which reduces feature correlation and henceforth worsens the generalization bound.
-This motivates us to attempt to filter out those noisy points by explicitly checking their $X_p - X_{p'}$, hence keeping only the relevant points in the CNN neighborhood and improve generalization.
+Although the bound does not directly apply to transformer models, the idea of using attention to exclude less correlated neighbors could directly improve the generalization bound in Eq.~(\ref{eqn:gaussian_complexity}) for CNNs.
+In 3D point clouds, noisy points can be included in the kNN neighborhood, which motivates us to attempt to filter out those noisy points by explicitly checking their $x(p) - x(p')$, keeping only the relevant points in the neighborhood.

-Inspired by the discussion above, We define a convolution operation with its weights as functions of both the relative position $p_i - p$ and the feature difference $X_{p_i} - X_p$.
-Hence, PointConvFormer layer of a point $p$ with its neighbourhood $\mathcal{N}(p)$ can be written as:
+Inspired by the discussion above, we define a novel convolution operation, \textit{PointConvFormer}, which takes into account both the relative position $p_i - p$ and the feature difference $x(p_i) - x(p)$.
+The PointConvFormer layer of a point $p$ with its neighbourhood $\mathcal{N}(p)$ can be written as: \begin{small}